 Surrounding the town are numerous fascinating sites, including ruined desert cities and ancient Buddhist caves.

-Our itineraries will give you suggestions for what is possible when you travel in Turpan, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Turpan, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.